Mahkoolma: Political context

-The main advocate for Mahkoolma was the then Government Architect of New South Wales, Walter Liberty Vernon (1846-1914).
+The main advocate for Mahkoolma was the then Government Architect of New South Wales, Walter Liberty Vernon (1846–1914).
 He managed to persuade others, including Premier Curruthers, to support it.
 However, support for the site was not universal, even in New South Wales.
 The Chief Surveyor, Arthur (A. L.) Lloyd, one of the few who knew Canberra well, favoured that site.
-Vernon had pamphlet made, which included hand-painted illustrations by Charles Coulter, to promote Mahkoolma's candidacy.
+Vernon had a pamphlet made, which included hand-painted illustrations by Charles Coulter, to promote Mahkoolma's candidacy.

 The site

 One of the advantages of Makoolma's site was its proximity to the lake formed by Burrinjuck Dam, construction of which was about to commence.
 This dam now impounds the waters of the Murrumbidgee, Yass, and Goodradigabee Rivers.
 The dam also impounds the water of the smaller watercourse, Carrolls Creek, that ran through the proposed site of the capital city.
 The name Mahkoolma is from either, or both of, 'Mahkoolma Creek'—an old alternative name for Carrolls Creek—or a derelict property in the area called 'Mahkoolma' or 'Marcoolma'.
 That property had first been taken up by Edward Carroll, and another old name for the area was Carroll's Flats.